The STABL technology

 The STABL modules can measure the battery modules during operation and automatically save the data in the STABL Cloud.
 STABL Energy generates the most precise data on health status, temperature, current and voltage in real time and thus helps battery manufacturers to monitor the performance of their cells.
 For example, battery manufacturers can discover defects in certain batches or find out which external circumstances have which effects on the cells.
 Insurers also benefit from this data, as the data enable reliable risk assessment and insurance and reinsurance companies can use it to design attractive insurance policies.

-Returns from used vehicle batteries will pose a major economic and environmental challenge.
-In fact, batteries from electric cars are deemed unsuitable as soon as they contain 80 % of their original capacity.
-But these batteries are still well suited for stationary systems and it is estimated that they can be operated for up to ten years.
-With the modularity of STABL Energy inverters, second-life storage systems can be operated more efficiently and cheaply than with conventional inverters.
+Returns of used vehicle batteries will pose a major challenge to the economy and the environment.
+In fact, batteries from electric cars are deemed unfit for use as soon as they still contain 80% of their original capacity.
+But for stationary systems, these batteries are still good to go and it is estimated that they can still be used for up to ten years.
+With the modularity of STABL Energy's inverter technology, second-life storage can be operated more efficiently and cheaply than with conventional inverters for battery storage.